-If you’re a non-levy paying organisation, you’ll pay for 5% of the cost of the apprenticeship, up to the Government funding rate, and the Government will pay the rest of the cost to the learning provider.
-This resource maps out non-levy paying employer’s journey for apprenticeships.
+You will pay for 5% of the cost of the apprenticeship, up to the Government funding rate, and the Government will pay the rest of the cost to the learning provider.

+See our non-levy paying employer’s journey for apprenticeships resource.
 Non-levy payers can now access the government’s digital Apprenticeship Service.
-For more information on the benefits and how to access this go to Education and Skills Funding Agency.
+Find out more information on the benefits and how to access this on Education and Skills Funding Agency website.

 A levy-paying employer can choose to donate up to 25% of their apprenticeship levy fund to any other employer who can then use it to fund learning and assessment of their apprentices.
-Full government guidance on transferring unused apprenticeship funds is outlined here.
+See full government guidance on transferring unused apprenticeship funds.

-The Education and Skills Funding Agency has created a useful video all about the apprenticeship levy transfer, providing information for organisations wanting to transfer their levy or organisations looking to receive transferred levy funds.
-Click here to watch the video.
+Watch The Education and Skills Funding Agency video to find out about the apprenticeship levy transfer, providing information for organisations wanting to transfer their levy or organisations looking to receive transferred levy funds.

 If you are an organisation hoping to benefit from a levy transfer please read the 'Apprenticeship funding rules for employers'.